Moving to Secondary School

 If you have any trusted tips and ideas that have helped you and your family do let us know, as we may be able to share them in our future editions.

 We appreciate there isn’t always time to read a whole book, so if you are looking for a snippet of information on a specific topic you may be struggling with, SNAP’s Information Sheets provide key links, tips and strategies in a clear, easy-to-read manner.
-The topics covered are areas that families have frequently asked us for support with.
+The topics covered are areas that families have frequently asked us for support with, or lists of contacts for specific services.

 If there is a subject you would like SNAP to cover, do let us know by emailing [email protected].